 The costumes seemed to sum up everything that was disappointing about the film: they lacked color and drama.
 They were bland.

 Fletcher, who had been brought in on The Motion Picture to redesign the uniforms William Ware Theiss had designed for the original television series, was tasked with redesigning them again.
-This time, though, there would be less budget.
+Except this time, there would be less budget.

 Hornblower in space